barstoolbluz/ssrc/README.md

-# Shibatch Sampling Rate Converter
+# SSRC - an audiophile-grade sample rate converter

+**You can download Windows binaries from [Releases](https://github.com/shibatch/SSRC/releases) (under Assets)**.

-SSRC (Shibatch Sampling Rate Converter) is a fast and high-quality sampling rate converter for PCM WAV files.
-It is designed to handle the conversion between popular sampling rates such as 44.1kHz and 48kHz, ensuring minimal sound quality degradation.
+Shibatch Sampling Rate Converter (SSRC) is a fast and high-quality sampling rate converter for PCM WAV files.
+It is designed to efficiently handle the conversion between commonly used sampling rates such as 44.1kHz and 48kHz while ensuring minimal sound quality degradation.

 ## Features